In this tutorial, we’ll cover how to move, copy, and rename directories within Linux, using the terminal and some easy commands.

 - Like moving files, it is possible to copy multiple files into a single directory by listing out multiple filenames for sources, followed by a single destination.
 For example:

-This would create copies of all the files located in /Directory1, placing duplicates of its content into /Directory2, but not duplicating the actual directory itself.
+As shown above, this creates copies of all the files located in /directory1, placing duplicates of its content into /directory2, but not duplicating the actual directory itself.

 How to Rename a Directory in Linux